Information added or updated since this page went live on January 15, 2021, is in GREEN TEXT below.

 CRITICAL NOTE: Plans that are still deemed incomplete by this deadline will be rejected, and the community will forfeit their opportunity to fly a Mission Patch(es).

-October 20, 2021: Deadline for Signed Contract and First of Two Installments
+October 20, 2021 (EXTENDED TO NOVEMBER 3, 2021): Deadline for Signed Contract and First of Two Installments

 Final date for your community and SSEP to have a signed contract in place; by this date, SSEP must have received the signed contract, and a check to Tides Center (NCESSE’s parent non-profit) for 50% of the total cost.